 - Don’t overcrowd the pan when cooking the meatballs.
 You want to have room to turn them over and you want them to brown nicely.

-- Meatballs can be made ahead of time to save time.
-You can refrigerate them for up to 2 days until you are ready to cook them or cook them and freeze them for up to 3 months for use later on.
+- Meatballs can be made ahead of time.
+You can refrigerate them for up to 2 days until you are ready to cook them, or cook them and freeze them for up to 3 months for use later on.

 Meatballs & Mashed Potatoes